 The standard for every judicial decision concerning a child is "best interests."
+This is the legal standard in most states and countries.
+"Best interests" is referred to by the United Nations Convention on the Rights of the Child as the paramount standard for all actions and decisions concerning children.
+The concept of the child's best interests is complex and its content must be determined on a case-by-case basis.
 The phrase "best interests" is not entirely defined by Oklahoma Statutes, but there are guidelines for attorneys and judges.

 Best interest factors have been identified by Oklahoma's appellate courts, including: